SDLP conference – two leader’s speeches delivered to packed room of rapt delegates #sdlp24

 As a party we need to change how we do things, but not why we do things.
 We’ll show people that what they have now isn’t as good as it gets, and that we’re the party who’ll build something new.
 All of us together, I know we can do it.
 Let’s us move up a gear, let’s put ourselves to work.
 Thank you.

-(applause with Favourite by the Fontaines DC in the background)
+(applause with Favourite by Fontaines D.C. in the background)

 Alan Meban.
 Tweets as @alaninbelfast.
 Blogs about cinema and theatre over at Alan in Belfast.
 A freelancer who writes about, reports from, live-tweets and live-streams civic, academic and political events and conferences.
 He delivers social media training/coaching; produces podcasts and radio programmes; is a FactCheckNI director; a member of Ofcom’s Advisory Committee for Northern Ireland; and a member of the Corrymeela Community.